kiwicopple/paul.copplest.one/docs/knowledge/buddhism-truths.md

 Outline of the four truths

-1. There is suffering, and it is universal
+> 1. There is suffering, and it is universal
-2. There is a cause of this suffering
+> 2. There is a cause of this suffering
-3. There is a way to end this suffering
+> 3. There is a way to end this suffering
-4. The way out of suffering - a way for us to live
+> 4. The way out of suffering - a way for us to live

-Not absolute truths - there cannot be absolute suffering if there is also a cessation of sufferingThe format of each truth
+Not absolute truths - there cannot be absolute suffering if there is also a cessation of suffering

+## The format of each truth

 Each of these statements have 3 aspects to them: